MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-variables-bot-teams.md

 ---
-title: "Use chatbot variables to carry content across topics"
+title: "Use chatbot variables to carry content across topics in Teams"
 description: "Bot variables can be used to store and retrieve information across multiple topics within the same bot and user session"
 keywords: "PVA"
 ms.date: 8/3/2020